connamulder/PetroSpear/README.md

 <strong><sup>c</sup> Anhui Provincial Key Laboratory for Deep Exploration, Evaluation and Utilization of Strategic Mineral Resources, Hefei 230009, China.</strong><br>
 </div>

-This is the official repository for paper **"PetroSpear: Data- and kowledge-driven petrographic image classification with semantic prior embedding and ranking loss"**. [[paper](https://)]
+This is the official repository for paper **"PetroSpear: Data- and knowledge-driven petrographic image classification with semantic prior embedding and ranking loss"**. [[paper](https://)]

 ## Please share a <font color='orange'>STAR ⭐</font> if this project does help